phoenixframework/phoenix/guides/routing.md

 end
 ```

-This means that all routes starting with `/jobs` will be sent to the `BackgroundJob.Plug` module.
+This means that all routes starting with `/jobs` will be sent to the `HelloWeb.BackgroundJob.Plug` module.

 We can even use the `forward/4` macro in a pipeline.
 If we wanted to ensure that the user was authenticated and an administrator in order to see the jobs page, we could use the following in our router.